Top 10 reasons to digitize bookkeeping document workflows

 Ten reasons a small accounting practice should move document workflows off paper and out of inbox attachments.
 Each one ties to a specific consequence in the close cycle.

 Most bookkeeping practices have moved most of the work off paper.
 The ledger lives in QuickBooks or Xero.
 The archive lives in cloud storage.
-What’s still partly paper-and-inbox is the document collection step that sits upstream of all of it.
-Closing that gap is what the rest of this list covers, in rough order of impact for a typical small practice.
+What’s still half-stuck in portals and inbox attachments is the document collection step upstream of all of it.
+Here’s what closing that gap actually buys a small practice, in rough order of how much it matters.

 1. Recovered hours every month